-In addition to the University doctoral degree requirements, the program requirements include a minimum of 27 credit hours of Mechanical Engineering coursework, a comprehensive examination, prospectus defense, 27 credit hours of dissertation and final dissertation defense.
-The 27 credit hours of Mechanical Engineering coursework must consist of a minimum of 8 credits of 600-level courses, which can include up to 3 credits of ME 607 seminar.
-For further information on admission and degree requirements, current course schedule, and research opportunities, students should refer to the Department web site: www.pdx.edu/mme.
+In addition to the University doctoral degree requirements, the program requirements include a minimum of 27 credit hours of coursework, a comprehensive examination, prospectus defense, 27 hours of dissertation credit and final dissertation defense.
+The 27 credits of coursework must consist of at least 16 credits of 600-level courses, which can include up to 3 credits of ME 607 seminar.
+For further information on admission and degree requirements, current course schedule, and research opportunities, students should refer to the departmental web site www.pdx.edu/mme/.